noodlecollie/v2mp/V2MP.md

 **REMAINING**

 The "remaining" operation requests how many bytes are waiting to be read (if the port is readable), or how many bytes of space are available to be written to (if the port is writeable).
 The result of the instruction is placed in `R1`.

+If the mailbox is neither readable nor writeable, `0` is placed in `R1`.

 If the result placed in `R1` is zero, `SR[Z]` is set.